15.3 C

 What is the African Black Duck?

 The African Black Duck (Anas sparsa) is a medium-sized species of duck native to sub-Saharan Africa.
 This species is closely related to the Eurasian Teal, both being members of the genus Anas.
-African Black Ducks are mainly found in lakes, rivers and other wetlands across southern and eastern Africa, ranging from South Sudan down through Ethiopia, Kenya and Tanzania into Angola.
+African Black Ducks are mainly found in lakes, rivers, and other wetlands across southern and eastern Africa, ranging from South Sudan down through Ethiopia, Kenya, and Tanzania into Angola.

 Where is the African Black Duck found?

 The African Black Duck (Anas sparsa) is a species of duck that belongs to the Anatidae family.
-It is found in Africa, southern Europe, and Middle East countries such as Afghanistan, Bangladesh, Egypt, Ethiopia, India, Israel, Jordan and Saudi Arabia.
+It is found in Africa, southern Europe, and Middle East countries such as Afghanistan, Bangladesh, Egypt, Ethiopia, India, Israel, Jordan, and Saudi Arabia.

 What does the African Black Duck eat?

 The African Black Duck (Anas sparsa) is a species of duck that belongs to the Anatidae family.
-It is found in Africa, southern Europe, and Middle East countries such as Afghanistan, Bangladesh, Egypt, Ethiopia, India, Israel, Jordan and Saudi Arabia.
+It is found in Africa, southern Europe, and Middle Eastern countries such as Afghanistan, Bangladesh, Egypt, Ethiopia, India, Israel, Jordan and Saudi Arabia.

 Conclusion